 This dimension comprises the various constraints that might affect an adaptation.
-Memory constraints impose a limit on the size of software modules that can be integrated and is especially a limiting factor in embedded systems.
-Priorities between modules implies an ordering of adaptations since high-priority modules should be adapted before low-priority modules.
-Likewise, dependencies between software modules can affect the adaptation since the adaptation of one module can trigger an update of other modules.
+Memory constraints impose a limit on the size of software modules that can be integrated, which is particularly relevant in automotive embedded systems.
+Priorities between modules imply an ordering of adaptations since high-priority modules should be adapted before lowpriority modules.
+Likewise, dependencies between software modules can affect adaptation since adapting one module can trigger an update of other modules.